Narrative Control in High-Stakes Academic Review: Recognizing Hidden Frameworks

 Narrative control is the ability to guide interpretation before evaluation occurs.
 In high-stakes contexts, it operates at the level of structure and emphasis, not persuasion or style.
 Achieving narrative control is intentional and strategic, not a matter of luck or charisma.

-This problem surfaces most clearly in moments of formal review including promotion and tenure evaluations, grant panels, book proposal review, and other settings where work is assessed quickly and comparatively.
+This problem surfaces most clearly in moments of formal review, including promotion and tenure evaluations, grant panels, book proposal reviews, and other settings where work is assessed quickly and comparatively.

 Authors often struggle to see the frameworks their work assumes.
 Writers are embedded in the project’s history, rationale, and internal logic.
 What is obvious to the author may be invisible to an external reader.
 Familiarity can make transitions and structures seem self-evident when they are not.
 Materials that feel essential to the writer may feel ambiguous or peripheral to the reviewer.